arturo21/xmlmagic/README.md

 # XMLMAGIC

-PHP framework to handle XML files with a intuitive API
+PHP framework to handle XML files with an intuitive API